twosigma/git-meta/slides/presentation.md

    repository and the local repository have commits in that sub-repository, rebase the sub-repository on top of the commit made in the remote.

-The result is that the local meta-repository and visible sub-repositories have the same commits with the same mappings between them (there doesn't need to be a one-to-one mapping), but the commits have been rewritten on top of any upstream changes.
+The result is that the local meta-repository and open sub-repositories have the same commits with the same mappings between them (there doesn't need to be a one-to-one mapping), but the commits have been rewritten on top of any upstream changes.